-Physical symptoms would be things like weakness on one side of the body, paralysis, loss of balance, and problems with vision.
+Physical symptoms include weakness on one side of the body, paralysis, loss of balance, and problems with vision.

-Mental symptoms would encompass confusion, disorientation, and problems with speaking or understanding speech.
+Mental symptoms include confusion, disorientation, and problems with speaking or understanding speech.

 The best way to remember the physical symptoms is by using the acronym FAST:

 - Face drooping

 - Arm weakness